kodecocodes/vt_android_mvvm/v1/for_instructor/08-saving-to-the-repository.markdown

   lateinit var repository: CreatureRepository
 ```

-And update thge setup method to add the mock into the constructor call for the view model.
+And update the setup method to add the mock repository into the constructor call for the view model.

 ```kotlin
 creatureViewModel = CreatureViewModel(mockGenerator, repository)